linmei99/linmei99.github.io/temp/2016-01-03-introduction.md

 *The Strange Case of Dr. Jekyll and Mr. Hyde* tells the story of a lawyer investigating the connection of two persons, Dr. Henry Jekyll and Mr. Edward Hyde.
 Chief among the novel's supporting cast is a man by the name of Mr. Poole, Dr. Jekyll's loyal butler.

 -----
+[Jekyll](http://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
+From [the project's readme](https://github.com/jekyll/jekyll/blob/master/README.markdown):

+> Jekyll is a simple, blog aware, static site generator.
+It takes a template directory [...] and spits out a complete, static website suitable for serving with Apache or your favorite web server.
+This is also the engine behind GitHub Pages, which you can use to host your project’s page or blog right here from GitHub.

+It's an immensely useful tool.
+Find out more by [visiting the project on GitHub](https://github.com/jekyll/jekyll).

 Poole is the butler for [Jekyll](http://jekyllrb.com), the static site generator.
 It's designed and developed by [@mdo](https://twitter.com/mdo) to provide a clear and concise foundational setup for any Jekyll site.
 It does so by furnishing a full vanilla Jekyll install with example layouts, pages, posts, and styles.